zannloo/tp/docs/DeveloperGuide.md

           Expected: If there is no such a group with GroupId, `grp-001`, then an error message will appear at the output box below the command box.
 Otherwise, the deadline task `Assignment 1` will be allocated all students in group, `grp-001`.

         - Test case: `deadline ~ --desc Assignment 1 --datetime 2023-10-11 23:59 --all allStu`<br>
-          Expected: If there is no students under root directory, then an error message will appear at the output box below the command box.
+          Expected: If there is no student under root directory, then an error message will appear at the output box below the command box.
 Otherwise, the deadline task `Assignment 1` will be allocated to all students under root directory.

         - Test case: `deadline --desc Assignment 1 --datetime 2023-10-11 23:59 --all x` (where x is an invalid option)<br>
           Expected: An error message of `Format is invalid.
 Should be allStu or allGrp` will be shown.

-        - Test case: `deadline x`, `deadline x --desc Assignment 1 --datetime 2023-10-11 23:59 --all allGrp`, `deadline x --desc Assignment 1 --datetime 2023-10-11 23:59 --all allStu` (where x is an invalid path)<br>
+        - Test case: `deadline x --desc Assignment 1 --datetime 2023-10-11 23:59 --all allGrp`, `deadline x --desc Assignment 1 --datetime 2023-10-11 23:59 --all allStu` (where x is an invalid path)<br>
           Expected: An error message of `Invalid relative path` will be shown.

-        - Other incorrect `deadline` commands to try: `deadline`<br>
+        - Other incorrect `deadline` commands to try: `deadline`, `deadline x` (where x is an invalid path)<br>
           Expected: An error message of `Invalid command format` will be shown.

    1. Condition 2: When the current directory is group directory e.g. `grp-001`,